Kumamoto at-large district

 Kumamoto at-large district is a constituency in the House of Councillors of Japan, the upper house of the Diet of Japan (national legislature).
 It elects two members to the House of Councillors, one per election.
+The district, like many other two-seat, rural prefectures, is an LDP stronghold, having not elected an opposition member since 1998.
 The representatives are: